-This BBC Video About American Politics Says Something Scary About The State Of Our Union
+This Video Says Something Scary About US Politics

 The polarization of the United States is a concept Americans have grown accustomed to hearing over the past decade and a half.
 Some might even argue that the nation is the most polarized it has been since the Civil War.
 It's a scary notion, and yet here is America in 2016, where one side doesn't want a president to do his job because it will foil their plans and name-calling has become an established mode of conversation.
 The BBC created a video about American political parties that investigates the division of Americans into two warring tribes.